-I’ve been working harder and harder trying to better understand the ins and outs of subrogation liens that arise in personal injury cases.
-Certainly, it some larger cases we farm out lien work to firms that focus exclusively on resolving lien issues.
+I’ve been working harder and harder, trying to better understand the ins and outs of subrogation liens that arise in personal injury cases.
+With some of the larger cases, we farm out lien work to firms that focus only on resolving lien issues.
 But there are so many basic things I think personal injury lawyers need to appreciate about lien issues.
 Anyway, here is my Top Five list:

 1. The mere fact that it is an ERISA lien does not automatically mean that the lien cannot be reduced for attorneys’ fees.
 Subrogation and reimbursement rights for ERISA insurance plans only exist if the language of the plan says they do.
 You have to actually read the plan to know.

 2. Social Security does not have a right to subrogation of survivor benefits.

 3. In Maryland, at least, a workers’ comp lien in a wrongful death/survival action applies only to the economic loss the client receives (figuring out this number for settlement purposes can be a challenge) and the medical bills if any were incurred.